w3c/wai-media-intro/source/accessible-media/index.html.erb.md

 ## Why is this important?

-Besides providing crucial communication access for viewers who are deaf, hard of hearing, blind or visually impaired, captions and audio descriptions have benefits beyond their original target
+Besides providing crucial communication access for viewers who are deaf, hard of hearing, blind, visually impaired or deaf-blind, captions, audio descriptions and transcripts have benefits beyond their original target
 audiences:

 -   Both captions and descriptions can be used to help all viewers, especially those with cognitive disabilities, engage more directly with media, helping to focus attention or to provide comprehension support.